Levallois-Perret Cemetery: Notable burials

 It is estimated that the cemetery contains more than 27.000 tombs.
-Many of the local dignitaries are buried here.
+Many local dignitaries are buried here.
 The commune maintains some of the tombs.

 Amongst others, this cemetery is the last resting place of Gustave Eiffel (in the family grave), Maurice Ravel (in the family grave) and Léon Zitrone as well as communards Théophile Ferré and Louise Michel.

 In division 25 there is a Carré Militaire, dedicated to those fallen for France.
 In division 34 there are 29 British Commonwealth personnel graves from World War I, maintained by the CWGC.
 There is also a large War Memorial (by Bertin and Yroudy) erected in 1923 and a monument to taxi drivers (les cochers-chauffeurs) erected in 1948 (division 22).

 Nicolas Levallois (1816–1879), the first mayor of the suburb, is buried here.

 Others include Eugène Bigot, France Dhélia, Guy Grosso and Maryse Hilsz.

 Location

 The entrance of the cemetery is located on Rue Baudin near the junction with Rue Raspail.
 It is located next to the railway.
 The cemetery is divided into 43 divisions.
 There are good views of Paris in the distance.